lemlac/mulem/docs/reference.md

 --)
 ```

 A Mu program consists of a list of **expressions** separated by new-lines or inlined with semi-colons (`;`).
-Trailing semi-colons are not allowed, so if you have a `;`, you must have an expression after it.
+New-lines and semi-colons are interchangeable and treated the same.

 ```mu
 expr